Complete Dentures to Restore Your Smile

 What Are Conventional Dentures?

 Styled to fit the patient’s mouth perfectly, conventional dentures are created from an impression that is taken of the patient’s mouth/jaw.
 The impression isn’t taken until after the gums have healed properly from any tooth extractions that were necessary.
 Conventional (traditional) dentures are crafted from acrylic.
 They can be removed from the mouth each night, and so, a special bonding material must be used to keep them in place securely.
-It takes approximately eight weeks for a dental patient to go through the process to receive their complete set of dentures.
+It takes approximately two to four (2-4) weeks for a dental patient to go through the process to receive their complete set of dentures.
 It is important to realize that some patients might experience the need to have their complete set of dentures adjusted slightly for a better fit.

 What Are Implant-Supported Dentures?